pulumi/pulumi-policy/sdk/nodejs/policy/examples/aws/README.md

 }
 ```

-> NOTE: in the current version of `@pulumi/policy`, any exception will trigger a rule failure.
-In
-> the next release of this package, only `assert.*` and `AssertFailure` will trigger a rule
-> failure—other exceptions will be reported as the rule failing to execute.

 Add `disallowUnencryptedS3` to the `policies` field of the `PolicyPack` in `index.ts`, and publish a
 new version of the policy pack: